 The Meditrian government wants the developer to complete the development early and to manage the premises for many years to come to ensure the success of "Challenge 2040."
 To be more specific, the government wants Red to complete the real estate development by 2020 and thereafter manage the properties through 2040.
 And the government does not want Red to assign any of the properties or its right to manage the properties for the duration of its management.
-Red argues that it is too risky to guarantee the completion of the development by 2020, given the labor shortage in Meditria, and that it wants to commit itself to property management for only five years after the completion.
+Red agrees the completion of the development by 2020, but insists that it wants to commit itself to property management for only five years after the completion.
 Red wants to recoup its investment by establishing and listing a REIT on a Meditrian stock exchange once the operation of the properties is put on the right trajectory and by gradually selling off the properties to the REIT.
 For this reason, Red holds that the non-assignability clause with respect to the properties is unacceptable.
 Unlike U.S. REITs, REITs in Meditria are funds set up to invest in real properties and the title to the properties is transferred to the REITs.
 Under Meditrian law on REIT, it is not prohibited for original owners of the properties to be entrusted the administration and/or management of the properties.